saitiger/Tummy-Time/README.md

 - Created a Streamlit App to automate populating Excel files using raw data from the sensor.
 - Visualized and performed preliminary analysis
 - Performed Analysis on Sensor data which aided in finding bugs.
 - The bug meant that the sensor was sometimes incorrectly detecting posture or unable to detect any posture at all in infants
+- Changed the position of the sensor based on the analysis of data using the streamlit app for better detection of posture.

 **Updates**
 - Modified the code to assign the Overall Class correctly.